About

 Our Mission

-Mission Statement: Bringing the world a better way to clean through innovation, design, quality, and brand leadership
+Mission Statement: Bringing the world a better way to clean through innovation, design, quality, and brand leadership.

 For over 125 years, the Libman family has prioritized quality.
 William Libman started The Libman Company in 1896 with one mission: to make the finest, most durable wire-wound corn brooms.
 William’s sons, grandsons, and great-grandchildren have since expanded that mission to include the finest mops, brooms, brushes, and cleaning tools.